 Marine Licensing

-You need a Marine License if you wish to perform certain activities at sea.
+You need a Marine Licence if you wish to perform certain activities at sea.
 The Marine Management Organisation (MMO) handles all Marine Licensing.
-The NWIFCA are statutory consultees on all Marine Licence proposals within the district.
-The science team respond to these consultations with a particular emphasis on possible impacts on fisheries resources.
-Depending on the proposal the NWIFCA may consult the committee before commenting.
+NWIFCA are statutory consultees on all Marine Licence proposals within our district.
+Our Science Team respond to these consultations with a particular emphasis on possible impacts on fisheries resources.
+Depending on the proposal, officers may consult our committee members before commenting.

 More information on Marine Licensing is available on the MMO website.